wizuriel/run_analysis/README.md

 This script was made on a Windows 7 machine.
 Might not work under different operation systems (mainly the data download since didn't use "curl")

 <h1>What happens</h1>
-This script will download the UCI HAR Dataset and create a tidy dataset that lists the mean for each subject/activity per measurment.
+This script will download the UCI HAR Dataset and create a tidy dataset (printed as a txt file called tidy) that lists the mean for each subject/activity per measurment.

 <h1>How to run?</h1>
 To run the script all you need to do is download and run the r code.
 The script will check if you have the data and if not attempt to download it.